smogon/pokemon-showdown-client/website/pages/faq.md

 ### How do I find a battle?

-Click the Battle! button located on the homepage which will instantly search for a ladder match.
-To change to a certain tier simply click the bar under Format: and choose the one you want.
-To change your team click the bar under Team:.
+Click the "Battle!" button located on the homepage, which will instantly search for a ladder match.

+The default format is Random Battle.
+You can choose a different format and team before clicking "Battle!".

 ### How can I battle my friend or a specific person?

-If you want to challenge a specific user, click their username and click Challenge.
-You can also type `/challenge [username]`, and then select the tier you want to play and choose the team you'd like to use.
+If you want to challenge a specific user, click their username or click "Find a user" in the Main Menu and type in their username.
+After that, click "Challenge", select the format you want to play, and choose the team you'd like to use.

 ### Why can I only use this move?